bryanbendall/raylib_multi_window_experimental/README.md

 This fork is not automatically synced with mainline raylib and is manually updated when time allows.
 Use this code at your own risk, testing is minimal.

+## Useage
+Call InitWindowPro instead of InitWindow.
+It will return a window ID.
+For multiple windows call InitWindowPro multiple times.
+The return value from InitWindowPro must be saved by the application for use in other API calls.
+To set the active window, call SetActiveWindowContext with the window ID of the window you want to use.
+This redirects all raylib and OpenGL calls to the window you specify.
+Call SetActiveWindowContext anytime you want to change windows.

+### Limitations
+# The max number of windows is hardcoded in config.h with a #define.
+The default is 4
+# Every window has it's own OpenGL context, thus must load it's own textures, shaders, and models.
+Textures, shaders, and models loaded in one window context will not be availabie in a different window context.
+Thus you must call LoadTexture for every window that needs a texture, even if it's the same file used in another window.
+# Only the first window gets input.
+# WindowShouldClose works on the active window, if you have multiple windows you need to check it for each window and choose when you want to exit your game loop.
+# Is is your job to know what windows are open and closed.
+# Only the call to EndDrawing for the first window will process the thread sleep/wait for any FPS counters.
+It is best to process the first window last.

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.